Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers

-\begin{itemize}[leftmargin=*] \item \textbf{Left Figure:} We edit attention weights from the semantically converged model at $T=40$.
+\textit{Observation (2): Spectral Characteristics.}\quad We empirically explore the insight from Corollary \ref{coro:spectral-characteristics} on the Counterfact dataset by observing model performances after preserving different eigenvalues.
+Specifically, in Figure \ref{fig:spectral}, we perform model editing on the attention layer weights at two key moments: $T=5$ (fully syntactically correct) and $T=100$ (fully syntactically correct, nearly fully semantically correct).
+Using SVD, we sort the eigenvalues of attention weights and reconstruct the matrices using a rank preservation coefficient $\rho$, which ranges from $0.1$ to $1.0$. \begin{itemize}[leftmargin=*] \item \textit{Left Figure:} We edit attention weights from the semantically converged model at $T=100$.
 Eigenvalues are sorted from largest to smallest and we reconstruct the weight matrices preserving the top $\rho$ proportion of the largest eigenvalues.
 For instance, $\rho=0.1$ means maintaining the top $10\%$ of largest eigenvalues and their corresponding eigenvectors.
 From left to right, the figure displays $10$ weight matrices, with $\rho$ ranging from $0.1$ to $1.0$.
-The square becomes larger in size and lighter in color.
-A larger square means more eigenvalues are included, and a lighter box represents that some of the second-largest eigenvalues are incorporated, causing the `concentration' of the eigenvalues to become smaller.
 As $\rho$ increases, more of the large eigenvalues are preserved, and the model's predictions become more semantically accurate.
 This result suggests that large eigenvalues store semantic information (specialized knowledge).

-\item \textbf{Right Figure:} We edit attention weights from the syntactically converged model at $T=8$.
+\item \textit{Right Figure:} We edit attention weights from the syntactically converged model at $T=5$.
 Eigenvalues are sorted from smallest to largest and we reconstruct the weight matrices preserving the top $\rho$ proportion of the smallest eigenvalues.
-From right to left, the square becomes larger in size and darker in color.
-A larger square means more eigenvalues are included, and a darker box represents that some of the second-smallest eigenvalues are incorporated, causing the `concentration' of the eigenvalues to become larger.
 As $\rho$ increases, more of the small eigenvalues are incorporated, and the model gradually grasps correct syntactic information.
 This result indicates that small eigenvalues store syntactic information (elementary knowledge).

-\item \textbf{Middle Figure:} The middle figure shows that the number of correct predictions intuitively increases with higher rank preservation.
+\item \textit{Middle Figure:} The middle figure shows that the number of correct predictions intuitively increases with higher rank preservation.
 In summary, the spectral characteristics insights drawn from our theory are empirically reasonable. \end{itemize}

-Similar to Counterfact dataset, we utilize the library \texttt{spaCy} and its \texttt{en\_core\_web\_sm} model to perform part-of-speech (POS) tagging.
-This allows us to verify fundamental grammatical structures, like the proper use of articles and prepositions.
-We summarize the results in Table~\ref{tab:syntactic_correctness_hotpotqa}, show a rapid improvement in syntactic correctness.